aza0092/Clean-Architecture-Notes/README.md

 # <a name="services">22.
 Services: Great and Small</a>
 - Services, or microservices, appear to support independence of development and deployment.
 Again, as we shall see, this is only partially true
-- Even though they are decoupled, they still share resources/networks
+- Even though they are decoupled, they still share resources/networks or the data they share
+- For example, if a new field is added to a data record that is passed between services, then every service that operates on the new field must be changed

 ## The Kitty Problem